 In a survey of 4,000 consumers across two continents, 93% expect their online experience to be similar to if not better than in person.
 And with all the personal data online brands can collect about their customers, it’s hard to forgive when those digital experiences don’t measure up.

-An AI-powered search as a service platform can use clicks and queries to shape the experience for that specific online visitor.
-The right platform can also leverage “wisdom of the crowd” to make recommendations based on previous interactions, related interests, and affiliations.
+An AI-powered search as a service platform can use clicks and queries to shape the search experience for that specific online visitor.
+The right platform can also leverage “wisdom of the crowd” to produce relevant results and make recommendations based on previous interactions, related interests, and affiliations.

 And with automatic visitor data stitching, the right platform can keep that experience flowing from one digital channel to the next so it’s always consistent.